MortenGregersen/Bagbutik/README.md

 In the OpenAPI spec for the App Store Connect API the “Device.deviceClass” schema is said to not include "APPLE_VISION_PRO”.
 This is not right as “Devices” endpoints can have a “APPLE_VISION_PRO” type.

 ### Closed feedback (removed patches)

-* **FB13540097**: Almost all of the schemas ending in “WithoutIncludesResponse” has wrong "data" type
-  * Submitted: January 14th 2024.
-  * Resolved: July 11th 2024 (Spec version 3.5).

 * **FB9963088**: The xcodeMetrics schema has no properties or attributes in the OpenAPI spec
   * Submitted: March 21st 2022.